-A NDP cannot be used to prevent development but gives an opportunity to identify the best ways to direct local planning towards community wants and needs, while protecting the natural environment and cultural assets, ensuring a more sustainable future for the community.
-The HPNDP sets out a framework against which all development in the Parish will be assessed.

-A glossary and list of abbreviations has been provided at the end of the document in Appendix 3 and 4 to define technical terms used.
+- 1.3 NDP's cannot be used to prevent development but give an opportunity to identify the best ways to direct local planning towards community wants and needs, whilst protecting the natural environment and cultural assets, ensuring a more sustainable future for the community. - 1.4 The HPNDP sets out a framework against which all development in the Parish will be assessed.
+This happens once the Plan is 'made' and adopted by BDC. - 1.5 The Plan will be subjected to periodic review to ensure it remains capable of reflecting the views of parish residents as future development plans come forward. - 1.6 A glossary and list of abbreviations has been provided at the end of the document in Appendix 3 and 4 to define technical terms used.